Your creative future starts here:

 Peters, who wrote the essay during time allocated from UAL’s Early Career Researcher programme, said that, ‘I had originally accessed the archive to learn more about Spencer’s individual methodology of colour and its relationship to her painting.
 However, when I started to read through the archive of material relating to the Countervail Collective, another story about Spencer’s practice emerged that continued to run in parallel to her investigation of colour, and that suggested a wider discussion about abstract painting and ideology’.

-Jean Spencer, The Ideological Dimensions of Colour will be published in Turps Banana Painting Magazine #18.
+Jean Spencer, The Ideological Dimensions of Colour has been published in Turps Banana Painting Magazine #18.

 Charley Peters is a painter, writer and independent curator based in London, you can see more of Charley’s work here: